Skip to main content

 • Finance alignment from day one: agreeing the lost production formula and contribution margin with finance means every downtime calculation uses the same baseline.

-• Contract and SLA leverage with suppliers: when a supplied component fails and the log shows the full event cost (not just parts), warranty claims have credible numbers attached.
+• Contract and SLA negotiating power with suppliers: when a supplied component fails and the log shows the full event cost (not just parts), warranty claims have credible numbers attached.

 • Capex justification with payback math: a $300K bearing condition monitoring system is easy to justify when the log shows two similar failures last year cost $82K each in lost production alone.